 Your IT team can make your Synthesis intranet available to employees who are working outside of the office or accessing information on their iPad or tablet device by setting up external access.

-Once the steps described below are complete, users with domain accounts will be able to login to your Synthesis intranet from outside your firewall.
+Once these 3 steps below are complete, users with domain accounts will be able to login to your Synthesis intranet from outside your firewall.

 If you have questions about this process or need a hand, please contact us at firstname.lastname@example.org.